ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 If you have any suggestions regarding the Article Styling Criteria, [open an issue on GitHub](https://github.com/ppy/osu-wiki/issues/new).

-## Repository directory
+## Applicable files

-The following repository directory standards apply only to files saved in the `wiki` directory.
+The ASC only applies to files saved in the `wiki` directory.

 ## Locales